-When you find a hairstyle that work, stick with it and become a master at it.
-Now is not really the time to be trying to work out lots of different hairstyles because your hair is in a very delicate state so, therefore, leave it alone as much as you can.
+When you find a hairstyle that works, stick with it and become a master at it.
+Now is not really the time to be trying to work lots of different hairstyles because your hair is in a very delicate state.
+Try to leave it alone as much as you can.

 Minimal handling is definitely called for here.

-Protective hairstyles are a great way to help you transition to natural hair.
+Protective hairstyles are a great way to help you transition from relaxed to natural hair.